 The law, which was changed in November 2010, but which still applies to those hired before that date, requires mandatory retirement at age 55.
 The new retirement age is 60.

 The plaintiffs have said that Caymanian officers were forced to retire at 55.
-If they were at the rank of chief inspector or above, they could be rehired, but only as lower-level officers.
+If they were at the rank of chief inspector or below, they could be rehired, but only as lower-level officers.

 That same rule, the lawsuit says, did not apply to British police officers.